jasjeev4/slate-images/README.md

 *  Ensure you have Python 3.7 or greater installed.
 You can opt to set up a virutal environment or a conda enviroment.
 *  Make sure pip works with the python installation

-## This is a version of the [slate](https://github.com/ianstormtaylor/slate) rich text editor with the ability to add images added in.
+## This is a version of the [slate](https://github.com/ianstormtaylor/slate) rich text editor with the ability to add images added in

 The steps to run this project are as follows: